U.S. Department of State Seal

 • U.S. government employees are permitted personal daylight travel to Jericho and Bethlehem, including Beit Jala and Beit Sahour.
 Given continued closures of checkpoints throughout the West Bank, the only permitted and accessible route into Bethlehem for U.S. government employees and their family members is through Checkpoint 300 near Rachel’s Tomb.

-Over the past few months, there has been an increase in settler violence, Israeli military operations, and terrorist attacks.
+Over the past several months, there has been an increase in settler violence, Israeli military operations, and terrorist attacks.
+Some incidents have resulted in injury or death of U.S. citizens.

 Additional travel restrictions may be imposed on U.S. government employees under Chief of Mission security responsibility with little to no notice due to increased security issues or threats.